When Do I Need a Party Wall Agreement?

 • Robust Schedule of Condition to protect all parties.

-• Clear procedures for access, method statements, and damage resolution.
+• Clear procedures for access, working methods, safeguards and damage resolution.

 Hourican Associates are regulated by RICS, and members of the FPWS, CIOB, and MCABE.